 Borrowing by the Fund is known as gearing.
 Repayment of borrowings ranks ahead of unitholders' interests in the Fund and payment of interest on borrowings must be funded prior to any distributions being made to unitholders.
-As a result, the borrowing policy and expiry profile of any borrowing facilities of the Fund are important factors to consider.
+As a result, the Fund's borrowing policy and expiry profile of its debt facilities are important factors to consider.